 AIFS has built expertise in a range of areas relating to child protection including risk and protective factors for child abuse and neglect, out-of-home care and strategies for prevention.

-AIFS has been conducting high quality research relevant to both policy and practice for more than 30 years.
+AIFS has been conducting high quality research relevant to both policy and practice for 40 years.
 Over this time, the Institute has built research expertise in a range of areas related to family wellbeing.

 The way families juggle their work and child care arrangements has become a key research area for the Institute.

 AIFS has developed expertise in child development research primarily through the Longitudinal Study of Australian Children (LSAC).
 Topics of research include education, health, work and family, time use and activities and social and emotional development.

 Institute research on families and the military focuses on the mental and physical health of serving and ex-serving Defence members as well as the role of family in supporting seriously wounded Defence members.

 Family trends and transitions has always been important research area for the Institute.
 Key topic areas in the area have included family demography, patterns of leaving home, family stability and couple and family formation.